 Scientific Name: Andrias davidianus

-For breeding, the female Chinese Giant Salamander lays her eggs in an underwater cavity.
-The males fertilize the eggs then guard the eggs until they hatch.
-The new salamanders take around 5 to 6 years to mature.
+The salamanders breed from August to September.
+For breeding, the female salamanders lays her eggs in an underwater cavity.
+Next, the male salamander fertilizes the eggs.
+After that, he guards the eggs until they hatch.
+It takes the eggs almost two months to hatch.
+Additionally, the new born salamanders take around 5 to 6 years to reach sexual maturity.